-But because nothing is certain, time your alterations closer to your big day so the seamstress can alter your gown to your body to best ensure a perfect fit on your wedding day.
+But because nothing is certain, time your alterations closer to your big day.
+Then the seamstress can alter your gown to your body to best ensure a perfect fit on your wedding day.

-When you are pregnant, this means deciding early one whether you want a flowy gown that will cleverly conceal your bump or a more fitted dress that shows off your figure and your bump.
+When you are pregnant, this means deciding early.
+Do you want a flowy gown that will cleverly conceal your bump?
+Or a more fitted dress that shows off your figure and your bump.

-Deciding on what look you are hoping to achieve will help you immensely when shopping, and will help you and your bridal consultant find your perfect gown more easily.
+Deciding on what look you are hoping to achieve will help you immensely when shopping.
+Plus it will help you and your bridal stylist find your perfect gown more easily.

 Often, we feel we need to conceal a baby bump, but that doesn’t always need to be the case.

-Your bridal consultant can recommend fabrics that will be the most comfortable.
+Your bridal stylist can recommend fabrics that will be the most comfortable.